avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 3. **Visual elements** - illustrations for empty states
 4. **Onboarding hints** - "Try creating your first summary!"

 **Status Update:** The My Content hub now swaps the blank grid for motivational empty states with direct CTAs to chat or the dashboard, plus a search-specific fallback that offers quick filter resets (`src/app/my-content/page.tsx`).
+Dashboard stat cards now show encouraging prompts like "Chat to create your first!" instead of bare zeros, and the streak card displays "Not started" with a "Start Now" button linking to chat (`src/components/dashboard/streak-calendar.tsx`, `src/app/dashboard/page.tsx`).

 ---